Skip to content

 If you've ever seen a white, chalky deposit around your shower head, taps, plug holes or tiles, you're probably looking at a buildup of limescale in your bathroom.

-This issue mainly affects homes in the south of England where the water supply has a high mineral content.
-This is also known as 'hard water.'
+Limescale is caused when hot water evaporates and leaves deposits of calcium and magnesium behind.
+This issue mainly affects homes in the south of England where the water supply has a high mineral content, which is also known as 'hard water.'

+A limescale buildup is not harmful to health but can look unsightly if not removed from your fixtures and fittings, like baths or taps.
 However, it can be serious if allowed to formulate in your central heating pipes, narrowing your waterways and making your boiler and heat pump work harder and less efficiently.

 Methods to remove limescale